Project-Counter/cop5/source/appendices/h-list-of-internet-robots-crawlers-and-spiders.rst

 This list of internet robots, crawlers and spiders was published in April 2016 and last updated March 2023.
 Please note it is rationalised, removing some previously redundant entries (e.g. the text ‘bot’ - msnbot, awbot, bbot, turnitinbot, etc. - which is now collapsed down to a single entry ‘bot’).

-The list is displayed below and also available here https://github.com/atmire/COUNTER-Robots
+The list is displayed below and also available on the `COUNTER Robots <https://github.com/atmire/COUNTER-Robots>` repository.

 This page will always show the readme and give potential users and contributors of the list more information on how to integrate the list.

 |
-| For further information on regular expression matching, see: http://www.regular-expressions.info/quickstart.html.
+| For further information on regular expression matching, see: `<http://www.regular-expressions.info/quickstart.html>`.

 *Please let us know of any user agents that should be included in this list or to suggest other amendments.*